Summary of Reviewers' Comments

 There is also a heterosis in the F-1 hybrids that is not explained in this discussion.
 The heterosis is expressed in several ways: higher numbers of offspring and hosts killed, etc. Also, backcrossing data suggest that at least eight loci were actively segregating for gregariousness behavior.

 DIFFERENCES FROM PREVIOUS STUDIES IN THE EXPERIMENTAL ENVIRONMENT, HOST SIZE, QUALITY AND DENSITY SHOULD BE NOTED HERE TO EXPLAIN LARVAL CANIBALISM RATES.
+ALSO : There may exist more than one reproductive strategy for this species involving cannibalism and oviposition restraint.

 Support for P. Strippentow from a European Union Tempus grant is gratefully acknowledged.
 Conversations with Molly Hunter and Marcel Visser greatly helped to clarify our thinking about this phenomenon.
 Leo Koopman, André Gidding and Frans van Aggelen kindly supplied host for these experiments.